A Fast Hybrid Cascade Network for Voxel-based 3D Object Classification: Abstract

 \section{Abstract}

-Voxel-based 3D object classification has been frequently studied in recent years.
-The previous methods often directly convert the classic 2D convolution into a 3D form applied to an object with binary voxel representation.
-In this paper, we investigate the reason why binary voxel representation is not very suitable for 3D convolution and how to simultaneously improve the performance both in accuracy and speed.
-We show that by giving each voxel a signed distance value, the accuracy will gain about 30\% promotion compared with binary voxel representation using a two-layer fully connected network.
-We then propose a fast fully connected and convolution hybrid cascade network for voxel-based 3D object classification.
-This three-stage cascade network can divide 3D models into three categories: easy, moderate, and hard.
-Consequently, the mean inference time (0.3ms) can speedup about 5x and 2x compared with the state-of-the-art point cloud and voxel based methods respectively, while achieving the highest accuracy in the latter category of methods ($92\%$).
-Experiments with ModelNet and MNIST verify the performance of the proposed hybrid cascade network.
+Voxel-based 3D object classification has been thoroughly studied in recent years.
+Most previous methods convert the classic 2D convolution into a 3D form that will be further applied to objects with binary voxel representation for classification.
+However, the binary voxel representation is not very effective for 3D convolution in many cases.
+In this paper, we propose a hybrid cascade architecture for voxel-based 3D object classification.
+It consists of three stages composed of fully connected and convolutional layers, dealing with easy, moderate, and hard 3D models respectively.
+Both accuracy and speed can be balanced in our proposed method.
+By giving each voxel a signed distance value, an obvious gain regarding the accuracy can be observed.
+Besides, the mean inference time can be speeded up hugely compared with the state-of-the-art point cloud and voxel based methods.